saumyapalk23/Saumya-Palakodety-Trimester-3-/test_prep.md

 **What would you or should you do to produce a better outcome?**

 * I think it would be important to put more diverse individuals in the developing process.
 More points of view will come out to avoid such a big discrepancy.
+Creating a facial recognition software that doesn't discriminate based on race would also be helpful so that this issue doesn't arise again.

 **CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?**